Enterprise Rent A Car - Reserved a luxury SUV, asked a few questions about fees, etc. got kicked out of store?!?

 I have never been kicked out of any public place in my lifetime either.
 My husband just drove our vehicle, we saved and Enterprise lost $1k and my business indefinitely.

-Review about: Enterprise Rent A Car Manager.
+Product or Service Mentioned: Enterprise Rent A Car Manager.

 Reason of review: Poor customer service.